Deuteronomy 12

 Notes

 Verse 8 is striking: "each person doing whatever is right in his own eyes" (אִישׁ כָּל הַיָּשָׁר בְּעֵינָיו).
-This phrase, which will become the tragic refrain of the book of Judges (Judges 17:6, Judges 21:25), here describes the transitional period of wilderness worship.
-Before the centralization takes effect, there is a measure of permissible flexibility; once the people are in the land and have received "rest" from their enemies, the central sanctuary becomes mandatory.
+This phrase, which later becomes the refrain of Judges (Judges 17:6, Judges 21:25), here describes the transitional period of wilderness worship.
+Before centralization takes effect, there is a measure of permissible flexibility; once the people are in the land and have received "rest" from their enemies, the central sanctuary becomes mandatory.

-The concept of מְנוּחָה ("rest") in verse 9 is a key Deuteronomic theme.
-It refers not merely to the end of warfare but to a settled, secure condition in which Israel can worship, work the land, and enjoy the blessings of covenant life without fear.
+The word מְנוּחָה ("rest") in verse 9 carries theological weight in Deuteronomy.
+It refers not merely to the end of warfare but to a settled, secure condition in which Israel can worship, work the land, and enjoy covenant life without fear.
 This "rest" is a gift of God, anticipated throughout the wilderness period and realized under David and Solomon (see Joshua 21:44, 1 Kings 8:56).

 The inclusion of the entire household in worship (v.
 12) -- sons, daughters, servants, and the Levite -- is characteristic of Deuteronomy's vision of worship as communal celebration.
-No one is excluded from the joy of God's presence, and the Levite is specifically mentioned as requiring inclusion because he has "no portion or inheritance" in the land.
+The Levite is specifically mentioned because he has "no portion or inheritance" in the land and must therefore be deliberately included.

 Permission to Eat Meat at Home (vv.
 15-19)